 A rumored move to HBM

-From the same (now removed) interview mentioned above, Koduri also suggested that this new graphics cards might not use the more typical GDDR6 for memory.
-Instead, it was suggested that these GPUs could use higher-spec, high-bandwidth memory (HBM), a more expensive and less common type of memory.
+In a (since removed) interview with the head of Intel’s graphic developments, and longtime Radeon Technology Group lead, Raja Koduri, he suggested that this new graphics cards might not use the more typical GDDR6 for memory.
+Instead, it was suggested that these GPUs could use higher-spec, high-bandwidth memory (HBM), which is far more expensive.

 Nvidia has gone all-in on real-time ray tracing, making it a key feature of its current RTX graphics cards.
 Despite its slow start, the technology has the potential to become the most important new feature in computer graphics over the coming years.
 The problem is that the increase in lifelike lighting and shadows can be costly in terms of performance.
 AMD has been more hesitant about diving into the world of ray tracing for that exact reason, though it has plans to support it in the future, especially on consoles like the Playstation 5.